alphagov/government-service-design-manual/Copy and content/styleguide.md

 -   the first paragraph of body copy should lead on from the introduction paragraph – it should not repeat the information
--   use ‘inverted pyramid’ approach with most important information at the top tapering down to lesser detail
+-   use 'inverted pyramid' approach with most important information at the top tapering down to lesser detail
 -   paragraphs should have no more than 5 sentences each
 -   large blocks of text should be split by regular sub-headers